ysdragon/StreamBot/README.md

 ## Server

-An optional basic HTTP server can be enabled to manage the movie library:
+An optional basic HTTP server can be enabled to manage the video library:

-- List movies
+- List videos
-- Upload movies
+- Upload videos
-- Delete movies
+- Delete videos
 - Generate video preview thumbnails

 Protected by HTTP basic auth.